antonio-gabriele-rizzo/TechLab365-Microsoft-Intune-Administration-Portfolio/01-Creating-the-Intune-Lab-Environment/Creating-the-Intune-Lab-Environment.md

 # Key Learnings

-By completing this chapter you have learned how to:
+By completing this chapter, I have learned how to:

-- Activate Microsoft Intune Plan 1 Trial
+- Activate Microsoft Intune Plan 1 Trial.
-- Reuse an existing Microsoft 365 tenant
+- Reuse an existing Microsoft 365 tenant.
-- Verify a Microsoft Intune subscription
+- Verify a Microsoft Intune subscription.
-- Access the Microsoft Intune Admin Center
+- Access the Microsoft Intune Admin Center.
-- Prepare an environment for endpoint management
+- Prepare an environment for endpoint management.

+This chapter has provided me with a solid foundation for the practical Microsoft Intune administration tasks covered throughout the remainder of this repository.

 ---

 # Skills Developed

+Throughout this chapter, I developed practical experience in:

-- Microsoft Intune Fundamentals
+- Understanding the purpose of Microsoft Intune.
-- Microsoft 365 Administration
+- Activating Microsoft Intune Plan 1 Trial.
-- Microsoft Entra ID Integration
+- Managing Microsoft Intune licensing.
-- Licensing Administration
-- Microsoft Cloud Administration
+- Accessing the Microsoft Intune Admin Center.
-- Technical Documentation
+- Preparing a cloud-based endpoint management laboratory.
+- Producing technical documentation using Markdown.

 ---